GEOS-DEV/GEOS/src/coreComponents/fileIO/doc/LogCsvOutputs.rst

 - **Element no.:**

-  The index of the element in the well, ranging from 0 à n_numElems − 1.
+  The index of the element in the well, starting from 0.

 - **CoordX:**